trailblazer/reform/README.md

 3. `#errors` returns validation messages in a classic ActiveModel style.
 4. `#sync` writes form data back to the model.
 This will only use setter methods on the model(s).
 5. `#save` (optional) will call `#save` on the model and nested models.
 Note that this implies a `#sync` call.
-6. `#present!` (optional) will run pre-population hooks to "fill out" your form before rendering.
+6. `#prepopulate!` (optional) will run pre-population hooks to "fill out" your form before rendering.

 In addition to the main API, forms expose accessors to the defined properties.
 This is used for rendering or manual operations.